 Reconciliation at Brunswick & Co.

-As a developer, Frasers Property Australia acknowledges that we play a significant role in the evolution of the urban landscape, and with that comes a responsibility to respect and actively engage with the Traditional Owners of the land on which we develop.
+As a developer, Frasers Property Australia acknowledges that we play a significant role in the evolution of the urban landscape, and with that comes a responsibility to respect and actively engage with the First Nations people of the land on which we develop.

 Acknowledgement of Country